Ghostblackout/Ghostblackout/README.md

 - 👋 Hi, I’m @Ghostblackout
-- 👀 I’m interested in linux
+- 👀 I’m interested in computers, ham radio and aerospace
 - 💞️ I’m looking to collaborate on linux stuff

 <!---